open-ephys/gui-docs/source/User-Manual/Plugins/Quality-Monitor.rst

 Data Snapshot
 -------------

-The Data Snapshot panel shows a 100 ms raw-voltage image for each channel.
+The Data Snapshot panel shows a 100 ms raw voltage image for each channel.
 The plot uses a fixed -100 μV to +100 μV colour scale, while the overview strip shows the per-channel standard deviation over the snapshot window.

 Channels are counted as saturated when any sample in the current run exceeds the **Saturation** threshold.
 The default saturation threshold is 1000 μV.